svaksha/Julia.jl/AI.md

 - [Named.jl](https://github.com/HarlanH/Named.jl) :: Julia named index and named vector types.
 - [NamedArray](https://github.com/davidavdav/NamedArray) :: is a Julia type that implements a drop-in replacement of Array with named dimensions and Dict-type indexes.
 - [Networks.jl](https://github.com/daviddelaat/Networks.jl) :: A library for working with Graphs in Julia.
-- [NonuniformArray.jl](https://github.com/ReidAtcheson/NonuniformArray.jl) :: This library handles the case of "array of arrays" where each subarray may have different lengths - but enforces contiguity of data for ease of passing to outside linear algebra packages.
 - [OffsetArrays.jl](https://github.com/alsam/OffsetArrays.jl) :: provides the ability to use arbitrary starting indices for arrays in Julia.
 - [ParallelSparseMatMul.jl](https://github.com/madeleineudell/ParallelSparseMatMul.jl) :: A Julia library for parallel sparse matrix multiplication using shared memory.
 - [PDMats.jl](https://github.com/lindahua/PDMats.jl) :: Uniform Interface for positive definite matrices of various structures.